SeUniVr/PLC-RE/README.md

 ./gradlew runMessages
 ./gradlew runReadings
 ```
-The final step is to combine the resulting files in a single one to generate the business process :
+The final step is to combine the resulting files in a single one to generate the business process graphs:
 ```
 ./gradlew Merge
 ```